getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 [](){#feature-engineering-algorithms-fastboost}
 ### Fastboost

+!!! enterprise-adm "Enterprise Feature"
+    This is an enterprise feature and not available in the community edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

-While both are generalizations of the gradient boosting algorithm, the main difference between [`Fastboost`][getml.feature_learning.Fastboost] and Relboost is that Fastboost uses a simpler algorithm and is therefore much faster and more scalable.
+While both are generalizations of the gradient boosting algorithm, the main difference between [`Fastboost`][getml.feature_learning.Fastboost] and [`Relboost`][getml.feature_learning.Relboost] is that Fastboost uses a simpler algorithm and is therefore much faster and more scalable.
 Fastboost is particularly suitable for large datasets or datasets with many cross-joins.
 However, from a statistical point of view, the Relboost algorithm is theoretically more sound.

+!!! note
-For datasets with many columns, Fastboost can even outperform FastProp in terms of speed.
+     - For datasets with many columns, Fastboost can even outperform FastProp in terms of speed.
+     - Unlike the other algorithms, Fastboost makes extensive use of memory mapping, so you will need free disc space to use it.

 The features generated by Fastboost are [indistinguishable from Relboost][feature-engineering-relboost-feature] when expressed as SQL code.
 Much like Relboost features, the features generated by